-MSA shall be entitled in its sole and absolute discretion to add to, amend, repeal or substitute any GCR, SSR or SR. Any such alteration of rules shall be notified by way of its being published in an official MSA circular.
-See also GCR 70 (iii).
+MSA shall be entitled in its sole and absolute discretion to add to, amend, repeal or substitute any GCR, SSR or SR. Any such alteration of rules shall be notified by way of its being published in an official MSA circular and/or via publication in an updated set of regulations, which reflects the effective date/s of the amendment/s made.
+(See also GCR 70 (iii).
 Any alteration of rules, regardless of the status of the category/competition/championship to which it applies, shall only take effect seven (7) days after publication unless MSA at its sole discretion agrees that shorter notice is both appropriate and reasonable.
-In such cases, the shorter notice agreed to by MSA shall be confirmed in the official circular issued.
+In such cases, the shorter notice agreed to by MSA shall be confirmed in the official circular or updated set of regulations issued.